bydzen/insertion-sort-and-quick-sort/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This project was created to fulfill a large assignment in an Algorithm Complexity Analysis course.
 Where is our job to do analyst Insertion Sort and Quick Sort.
-- [x] searching1.go: File editing in Visual Studio Code.
+- [x] insertion-sort.cpp: File editing in Code::Blocks.

 ## Developed By